 A Miraculous Recovery

-As we were preparing for the worst, my dad’s condition improved!
+As we were preparing for the worst, my dad’s condition improved over the next few weeks!
 He started eating and drinking more.
 He became fully conscious and alert.
 Soon he was even able to stand and walk with a walker.
 He was able to smile and laugh.
 He was not cured, but he was back with us, at least for a while.

 We rejoiced!
 No one could explain how this happened.
 It was an amazing gift from God.